14 Best Places for Cross-Country Skiing in Vermont, 2023/24

 6. Mountain Top Inn and Resort, Chittenden

-The Mountain Top Inn & Resort Nordic Ski & Snowshoe Center is a hub of winter sports opportunities, with 80 kilometers of trails, 1.5 kilometers of which have snowmaking.
+The Mountain Top Inn & Resort Nordic Ski & Snowshoe Center is a hub of winter sports opportunities, with 80 kilometers of trails, 2 kilometers of which have snowmaking.
 Forty kilometers of the trails are groomed for classic and skate skiing, and the terrain varies across the 350-acre estate.
 Everywhere are sweeping views of the Green Mountains rising above the lake.
+Some of the ski and snowshoe trails are dog-friendly.

 The ski center offers lessons and equipment rentals for both cross-country skiing and snowshoeing, and there is a ski shop with a snack bar and warming hut.
 Outdoor activities include a lot more options: sledding, ice-skating, dogsledding, and horse-drawn sleigh rides, for a full Vermont winter experience.
 The 31-room Mountain Top Inn & Resort has a restaurant and spa.